 Discovery of Air

 Before going to know about the chemical formula of the air, let's have a quick recap on the discovery of air.
-Jan Baptist van Helmont in 1640, had identified that a gas, CO2, was present in the atmosphere.
-Later, in 1674, John Mayow had discovered that the air is a mixture of gases.
-Thereafter, Joseph Black, Daniel Rutherford, Joseph Priestley were found to have carbon dioxide, nitrogen, and oxygen in the air, respectively.
+Jan Baptist van Helmont in 1640, identified that a gas, CO2, was present in the atmosphere.
+Later, in 1674, John Mayow discovered that the air is a mixture of gases.
+Thereafter, Joseph Black, Daniel Rutherford, and Joseph Priestley found carbon dioxide, nitrogen, and oxygen in the air, respectively.

-Sir Henry Cavendish, John William Strut, etc., kept on experimenting on air to understand more about the air like- properties, formula, benefits, forecasting the scarcity, effects of pollution, etc., and many more.
-Let see about the nitrogen present in the air and what its chemical formula is?
+Sir Henry Cavendish, John William Strut, etc., continued experimenting on air to understand more about the air, like its properties, formula, benefits, forecasting the scarcity, effects of pollution, etc., and much more.

 Air is a mixture of various gases present in the atmosphere.
 The composition majorly includes nitrogen, oxygen, and carbon dioxide.
 The proportions of all gases present in the air are listed below.

 Oxygen - O2 - 20.9476%